6 Essential Photography Techniques Every Beginner Should Know

 Depth of Field Tips

 Depth of field is a great photography technique to help you create stunning images.
 It can be used to emphasize your subject, add atmosphere to your photos, and draw the viewer’s eye to a specific part of the image.
-Here are some cool Depth of Field tips that you can use to help you get the most out of this technique:
+Here are some cool Depth-of-field tips that you can use to help you get the most out of this technique:

 - Start by setting your camera to Aperture Priority mode, which will allow you to control the size of the aperture.
 The larger the aperture, the more shallow the depth of field will be.